JNRowe/jnrowe.github.io/thoughts/disconnect.rst

 severely restrict access.

-It all started with a friend who — while wearing his tinfoil hat — preached about how we all need to consider blocking sites that use |CDN| in much the same way that many of us block web analytics companies.
+It all started with a friend who — while wearing his tinfoil hat — preached about how we all need to consider blocking sites that use a |CDN| in much the same way that many of us block web analytics companies.
 We’re probably giving up more tracking data to the large |CDN|\ s then we do to the simple analytics companies.